zonal42/STM32_Projects/f103c8_sdcard_bootloader/README.md

 I used FATFS for reading data from sdcard.
 I used spi sdcard module for reading data from sdcard.
 You can use sdio protocol or other boards.
 I used 2 buttons for bootloading.
-First button makes load, second button makes clear.
+First button makes load, second button deletes data in flash memory.

 After restarting;